 The tool is confirmed to work on x86 Linux, OpenBSD, FreeBSD, and NetBSD, both 32- and 64-bit.
 It should also work on MacOS X and Solaris, although with some constraints.
 It supports programs written in C, C++, or Objective C, compiled with either gcc or clang.
 On Linux, the optional QEMU mode allows black-box binaries to be fuzzed, too.

-There are variants and derivatives of AFL that allow you to fuzz Python, Go, Rust, OCaml, or GCJ Java.
+There are variants and derivatives of AFL that allow you to fuzz Python, Go, Rust, OCaml, GCJ Java, kernel syscalls, or even entire VMs.
 There is also a closely inspired in-process fuzzer baked into LLVM.

 Oh - if you have gnuplot installed, you can use afl-plot to get pretty progress graphs.